csg-tokyo/bytespresso/src/test/npbench3cg/Readme.md

     cg.dsl.compile(new Runner(cg));

 It also translates `runBenchmark` method in `CG` as well since the `run` method calls it.
+The body of `runBenchmark`is the main routine of the CG benchmark.
+It is a fairly direct mapping from the original Fortran program.
-The matrix `mat` and the vectors `p`, `q`, and so on are also translated into C arrays.
+The matrix `mat` and the vectors `p`, `q`, and so on, which have been already constructed, are also translated into C arrays.

-The translated program first executes the initialization of the matrix and vectors:
+The`runBenchmark` method first executes the initialization of the matrix and vectors:

     // runBenchMark()
     iv = new int[2 * (na + 1)];